ascii-boxes/boxes/pages/config-best-practices.md

   - `sign` - An ASCII art figure holding or showing a sign which contains the input text.
   - `simple` - A simple box, normally excluding `artwork`.
   - `speech` - A box which includes a speech bubble.
+  - `unicode` - At least one box shape contains a non-ASCII character.

 - **Give Credit Where Credit is Due** – This point is really important.
 If your box is based on someone else's artwork, the original artist must be credited in a `designer` entry, and you must make sure that the person allowed you to